- £2,195 per week

 Rhiwlas is surrounded by its own enclosed grounds and enjoys stunning views over the Dyfi Valley and estuary.
 The hot tub for 6 is situated to make the most of these views, as well as the elevated decking area where you can enjoy alfresco dining.
-Gas BBQ facilities provided along with some outdoor toys.
+Gas BBQ facilities.

 Beautifully tiered front garden that blends naturally into the amazing landscape beyond.
 Sitting on the garden bench, it feels like the garden extends all the way to the river Dyfi.